 Starter and Centipede Formulation (5-10-30 + Iron)

-The go-to formula for Centipede lawns becuase it's low in nitrogen.
+The go-to formula for Centipede lawns because it's low in nitrogen.
 Fertilize Centipedegrass based on the feedback from a soil test - your Centipede lawn may not need fertilizing at all and can be damaged, especially with too much nitrogen.

 This is a traditional fertilizer mix used for generations in farming and landscape maintenance as a starter fertilizer.
 This formulation, at the recommended rate, adds a small amount of nitrogen, but is higher in phosphorus and potassium.